-- HMRC, because they require access to certain financial and personal details for tax and national insurance purposes. - The Disclosure and Barring Service (DBS), because they need to verify whether individuals are eligible to work in positions that require a clear criminal record, especially in roles involving vulnerable groups. - Occupational Health providers, because they need to assess your suitability for the role or manage any health-related adjustments in the workplace.

-- Relevant Police Forces, because staff DNA profiles may be identified on processed evidence (crime stains) or where appropriate, significant Environmental Monitoring contamination.
-This is to help identify and investigate genuine contamination events to ensure the integrity of the forensic evidence is preserved, that investigations are not misled by unidentified contamination, resource is not wasted during an investigation and cases are not delayed from reaching a judicial conclusion through - Forensic Information Database Service (FINDS) as they manage and maintain the Contamination Elimination Database (CED) - Cellmark as they are our chosen Forensic Service Provider (FSP) who will manage and process DNA data for MH's Staff Elimination Database (SED), they also process data on behalf of FINDs for the CED. - Other SARC providers if an employee transfers to another SARC provider from MH and their CED DNA profile transfers over to the new provider.
-This is to ensure investigations into contamination issues can continue effectively. - All data sharing is conducted safely and in accordance with legal requirements, ensuring your information remains secure and confidential. - Our Data Protection Officer to give us necessary and appropriate data protection advice
+- HMRC, because they require access to certain financial and personal details for tax and national insurance purposes. - The Disclosure and Barring Service (DBS), because they need to verify whether individuals are eligible to work in positions that require a clear criminal record, especially in roles involving vulnerable groups. - Occupational Health providers, because they need to assess your suitability for the role or manage any health-related adjustments in the workplace. - Relevant Police Forces, because staff DNAprofiles may be identified on processed evidence (crime stains) or where appropriate significant Environmental Monitoring contamination. - FINDs as they manage and maintain the Contamination Elimination Database (CED) - Cellmark as they are our chosen Forensic Service Provider (FSP) who will manage and process DNA data for MH's Staff Elimination Database (SED), they also process data on behalf of FINDs for the CED. - All data sharing is conducted safely and in accordance with legal requirements, ensuring your information remains secure and confidential. - External consultants to give us necessary and appropriate advice in relation to the services they deliver to us, such as our Data Protection Officer for example.